trstlabs/intento/docs/docs/intents/querying.md

 description: How to retreive flow data
 ---

-Retreiving `Flow` -related information can be through the [TriggerPortal](https://triggerportal.zone) interface, a front-end integration through `IntentoJS`, locally through a Command-Line Interface or through a Celestia RPC endpoint.
+Retrieving `Flow` -related information can be done through the [TriggerPortal](https://triggerportal.zone) user interface, a front-end integration through `IntentoJS`, locally through a Command-Line Interface or through an RPC endpoint.

 <!--
 Here's an RPC endpoint: [openrpc.intento.zone](https://openrpc.intento.zone).